Julie’s story may be like yours. She discovered the benefits of aquatic rehabilitation through her own recovery needs.

 - Certified Kinesio Taping Practitioner (CKTP), 2007

-- Orthopedic Certified Specialist, Board of Clinical Specialties, American Physical Therapy Association, 2007
+- Orthopedic Certified Specialist, Board of Clinical Specialties, American Physical Therapy Association, 2007, Recertification completed 2017

-- Therapeutic Pain Specialist Certification, International Spine and Pain Institute, Evidence in Motion (in process)
+- Therapeutic Pain Specialist Certification, International Spine and Pain Institute, Evidence in Motion 2016

 - American Physical Therapy Association (APTA) member since 1989